Ilambazar: Education

 Kabi Joydeb Mahavidyalaya was established at Ilambazar in 2007.
 Affiliated to the University of Burdwan, it offers honours courses in Bengali and English.
+Illambazar jatiya Yuva Computer Shaksharta Mission is one of the best Computer Training centre at Illambazar, It is a recognised by Government of India and Government of West Bengal.

 Culture

 Temples

 The Gouranga temple at Ilambazar, and the Shiva temple at Ghurisha are amongst the state protected temples in the area.
 Rameswara Shiva temple is one of the three temples at Ilambazar with exquisite terracotta work.

 During the late 1940s Ilambazar terracotta temples were photo-documented by artist Mukul Dey of Santiniketan.